 - Reduce the number of apps and scripts in your Shopify store because they come at a performance cost.

 The generated report shows metrics for both desktop and mobile versions of the web pages, which is extremely helpful.
-Here’s an example of a speed analysis of Shopify store Hiut Denim, known for manufacturing high-quality men’s jeans.
+Here’s an example of a speed analysis of the Shopify store Hiut Denim, known for manufacturing high-quality men’s jeans.

 Make Your Store Secure